rowrowrowrow/GWU_M19/README.md

 ## Overview

 This repo demonstrates the usage of blockchain wallets on a mock ethereum blockchain provided by Ganache.
-It provides a UX to pay fintech professional via the blockchain.
+It provides a UX to pay fintech professionals via the blockchain.

 ---